Mugdha001/sp19-202-westeros/NikhilLimaye-Journal.md

  - Adding suitable comments to the code
  - Completing documentation

 ### What tasks are blocked waiting on another team member?
  - None

+## Week 4: 4/23 - 4/29:
+### What tasks did I work on / complete?

+### What am I planning to work on next?
+ - End of sprint

+### What tasks are blocked waiting on another team member?
+ - None